What Is The Difference Between Klaytn Account and KAS Account?

 Moreover, KAS provides the following account depending on your Klaytn account role.

 The host that sends transactions to Klaytn.

 - Fee-Payer Account

-The host that pay transaction fees for accounts that send transactions to Klaytn.
+The host that pays transaction fees for accounts that send transactions to Klaytn.

-The host that anchor the service chain data to the Klaytn main chain.
+The host that anchors the service chain data to the Klaytn main chain.

 KAS also provides the following account pool types depending on your account roles.

 A space for managing regular Klaytn accounts.